kubedb/cli/docs/elasticsearch.md

 > New to KubeDB?
 Please start [here](/docs/tutorial.md).

-# Elastics
+# Elasticsearch

-## What is Elastic
+## What is Elasticsearch
-A `Elastic` is a Kubernetes `Third Party Object` (TPR).
+A `Elasticsearch` is a Kubernetes `Third Party Object` (TPR).
 It provides declarative configuration for [Elasticsearch](https://www.elastic.co/products/elasticsearch) in a Kubernetes native way.
-You only need to describe the desired database configuration in a Elastic object, and the KubeDB operator will create Kubernetes objects in the desired state for you.
+You only need to describe the desired database configuration in a Elasticsearch object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

-## Elastic Spec
+## Elasticsearch Spec
-As with all other Kubernetes objects, a Elastic needs `apiVersion`, `kind`, and `metadata` fields.
+As with all other Kubernetes objects, a Elasticsearch needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
-Below is an example Elastic object.
+Below is an example Elasticsearch object.

 ```yaml
 apiVersion: kubedb.com/v1alpha1